 Sarah is another transgender escort I have known.
 She is an attractive, slightly overweight blonde about 30 years old.
 She underwent full SRS several years ago.
 One night, we had a long conversation about transgender issues.
 She described the surgical and hormonal procedures she has gone through.
 She said she felt she never had a choice.
 She had been a very feminine-acting boy who often got pushed around and made fun of.
 Today, nobody would guess that she had ever been male.
 She has been legally female for years, and she was married to a man and divorced.
 She is a woman.
-Yet, she told me that she has never felt like a “real” woman.
+Yet, she told me that she has never felt like a “real” woman (her words).
 In her opinion, no transgender woman can ever be a real woman; they will always be transwomen.
-That is because, in her opinion, they will never have the experiences that genetic women have had, such as growing up as a girl, going through natural female puberty in their teens, dealing with pregnancy and the possibility of pregnancy, and other things that come with genetic femaleness.
+That is because, in her opinion, they will never have the experiences that cis women have had, such as growing up as a girl, going through puberty in their teens, dealing with pregnancy and/or the possibility of pregnancy, and other things that come with growing up as a cis female.
 I know that some or many transwomen would disagree with those views, but those were Sarah’s views as expressed to me.